 Pasadilla, Gloria O., ed.
 The Global Challenge in Services Trade: A Look at Philippine Competitiveness.
 Makati City: Philippine Institute for Development Studies and German Technical Cooperation, 2006.
 Gloria O. Pasadilla and Angelina M. Lantin, “Audiovisual Services Sector: Can the Philippines Follow ‘Bollywood’?”

-Pascual, Chuckberry J. Pagpasok sa Eksena: Ang Sinehan sa Panitikan at Pag-aaral ng Piling Sinehan sa Recto [Scene Entrance: The Movie House in Literature and the Study of Selected Theaters along Recto].
+Pascual, Chuckberry J. Pagpasok sa Eksena: Ang Sinehan sa Panitikan at Pag-aaral ng Piling Sinehan sa Recto [Scene Entrance: The Movie House in Literature and the Study of Selected Theaters along Recto (Pascual)].
 Quezon City: University of the Philippines Press, 2016.

 Patajo-Legasto, Priscelina, ed.
 Filipiniana Reader: A Companion Anthology of Filipiniana Online.
 Quezon City: University of the Philippines Open University, 1998.
-Clodualdo del Mundo Jr., “Komiks: An Industry, a Potent Medium, Our National ‘Book,’ and Pablum of Art Appreciation” & “Philippine Television: A History of Politics and Commerce”; Patrick D. Flores, “Philippine Cinema and Society”; Bienvenido Lumbera, “Brocka, Bernal & Co.: The Arrival of New Filipino Cinema” & “Problems in Philippine Film History”; Soledad S. Reyes, “The Philippine Komiks”; Nicanor G. Tiongson, “Becoming Filipino: 1565-1898”; Rolando B. Tolentino, “‘Inangbayan’ (Mother-Nation) in Lino Brocka’s Bayan Ko: Kapit sa Patalim (1985) and Orapronobis (1989).”
+Clodualdo del Mundo Jr., “Komiks: An Industry, a Potent Medium, Our National ‘Book,’ and Pablum of Art Appreciation” & “Philippine Television: A History of Politics and Commerce”; Patrick D. Flores, “Philippine Cinema and Society”; Bienvenido Lumbera, “Brocka, Bernal & Co.: The Arrival of New Filipino Cinema” & “Problems in Philippine Film History”; Soledad S. Reyes, “The Philippine Komiks”; Nicanor G. Tiongson, “Becoming Filipino: 1565-1898”; Rolando B. Tolentino, “‘Inangbayan’ (Mother-Nation) in Lino Brocka’s Bayan Ko: Kapit sa Patalim (My Country: Clutching a Knife [Malaya Films & Stephan Films], 1985) and Orapronobis (Fight for Us [Bernadette Associates International], 1989).”

 ———, ed.
 Philippine Studies: Have We Gone Beyond St. Louis?
 Quezon City: University of the Philippines Press, 2008.
 Joel David, “Awake in the Dark: Philippine Film during the Marcos Era”; Eleanor Sarah D. Reposar, “Carlo Vergara’s Zsazsa Zaturnnah and the Tradition of Subversion in Philippine Komiks”; Johven [as Jovenal] D. Velasco, “‘Feminized’ Heroes and ‘Masculinized’ Heroines: Changing Gender Roles in Contemporary Phiippine Cinema?”

-Paz, Consuelo J. Ginhawa, Kapalaran, Dalamhati: Essays on Well-being, Opportunity/Destiny, and Anguish.
+Paz, Consuelo J., ed.
+Ginhawa, Kapalaran, Dalamhati: Essays on Well-being, Opportunity/Destiny, and Anguish.
 Quezon City: University of the Philippines Press, 2009.
-Patrick D. Flores, “Hanapbuhay sa mga Pelikula ni Nora Aunor” [Occupation in the Films of Nora Aunor].
+Patrick D. Flores, “Hanapbuhay sa mga Pelikula ni Nora Aunor [Occupation in the Films of Nora Aunor].”

 Pelikula at Lipunan [Film and Society]: Festival of Filipino Film Classics and Short Films.
 [Quezon City]: National Commission for Culture and the Arts Cinema Committee, Film Academy of the Philippines, and Movie Workers Welfare Fund, 1994.

 Perdon, Renato.
 Footnotes to Philippine History.
 Manila: Manila Prints, 2008.
-Includes a citation of Himala, dir.
+Includes a citation of Himala [Miracle], dir.
 Ishmael Bernal (Experimental Cinema of the Philippines, 1982), in discussing religious belief.

 Pertierra, Raul.
 The Anthropology of New Media in the Philippines.
 Quezon City: Institute of Philippine Culture, Ateneo de Manila University, 2010.

-Philippine Screen Golden Book Album ng mga Artista [Album of Actors], The: Favorite Movie Stars with Autographed Fotos.
+The Philippine Screen Golden Book Album ng mga Artista [Album of Actors]: Favorite Movie Stars with Autographed Fotos.
 [Manila: Philippine Screen Publishing Co., 1952.]

 Pichay, Nicolas B. A Guide to the Intellectual Property Code of the Philippines: Understanding the Law, Empowering the Artist.
-Mandaluyong City: Anvil Publishing, 2010.
+Pasig City: Anvil Publishing, 2010.

 ———.
 Maxie: Book & Lyrics by Nicolas B. Pichay, Adapted from the Screenplay of Michiko Yamamoto.
 Manila: University of Santo Tomas Publishing House, 2017.
 Based on Ang Pagdadalaga ni Maximo Oliveros [The Blossoming of Maximo Oliveros], dir.
 Aureaus Solito (Cinemalaya & UFO Pictures, 2005).